vb-linux/pages/index.md

 # Why ?

-Because a lot of usefull apps can't be merged into void repos.
-(for good reasons)
+- because a lot of usefull apps can't be merged into void repos. (for good reasons)
+- promote GNU/linux and FOSS in general
+- learn more
+- because we can

 ## Interested ?